DHTMLX/scheduler-docs/data/multiple_per_page.md

 ~~~

 ##Synchronization with dhtmlxDataStore

 In this sub-chapter we want to consider synchronizing multiple schedulers through a dhtmlXDataStore object, from which the schedulers are being populated with data (so an event changed in one scheduler will be reflected in the other one).

-Common technique looks like in:
+Common technique looks like this:

 ~~~js
 function init() {